ChiefApp/FeatureFlags/README.md

 <hr>
 ## TODO: Custom offline class
-    - Add a sample offlineFeatureLookup class to demonstrate this functionality
+    - Add a sample customFeatureLookup class to demonstrate this functionality
 <hr>